 - Any text should also be readable at a much smaller file size.
 Many directories and mobile media players will automatically shrink the larger image size to fit smaller containers.
 Text that is small at 3000 x 3000 will become unreadable when you shrink the logo down to 300 x 300.
 My recommendation to keep in mind during your logo design process is to optimize your text for a 150 x 150 resolution.
 If it looks good at that size, it should read perfectly everywhere else.

 - In addition to the one (1) 3000 x 3000 pixel image, you will need the same image with a slightly different file name at 300 x 300 resolution.
-You’ll use this when uploading your artwork, as discussed in Video 5 below.
+You’ll use this when uploading your artwork.

 To illustrate the difference in file sizes, here is my AskPat Podcast logo at the full 3000 x 3000 resolution: